yuri-sl/yuri-sl/README.md

 I'm a passionate developer who loves building modern web applications and learning new technologies.
 Currently diving deeper into **Fullstack Development**, especially with **Angular**, **TypeScript**, and **PostgreSQL**.

-- 🌱 I’m always learning and experimenting with new stacks.
+- 🌱 I’m currently focusing on developing as a Fullstack Developer
 - 💬 Feel free to ask me anything about web development or software engineering.
 - 📫 Reach me at: [yuri03ysl@gmail.com](mailto:yuri03ysl@gmail.com)